 Cast includes Ken Stott (Vanya), Anna Friel (Yelena), Samuel West (Astrov) Vanya, Yelena, Astrov and Sonya are all in love, with the past, with ideals and with each other.
 As their universe shifts around them they struggle to keep their emotions at bay.

+If you have a 'take it or leave it' attitude to Chekhov's plays you may want to reconsider because this version of 'Uncle Vanya' has some exceptionally fine performances to relish.
 On a country estate somewhere in Russia, life is repetitive and boring.
 Nothing much happens.
 And, in fact, not a great deal happens during the course of the play either.
 So much so that when Tolstoy first saw it, he famously said “Where's the drama?”.
 But there's actually quite a lot, even if nothing...
 Read more